Skip to main content

 Christmas Eve Mindfulness: Why Presence Matters More Than Presents

-Christmas Eve invites presence over presents.
-Explore how slowing your pace and sharing meaningful moments shapes the deeper spirit of the holiday.
+Christmas Eve encourages presence over presents, and slowing down to share meaningful moments fosters the deeper spirit of the holiday.

 A quiet neighborhood at dusk with warm lights glowing from windows, creating a peaceful Christmas Eve atmosphere.